 Two more examples: substitutions are modeled by lists of terms of the form link(V,T) where V and T contains the code associated to an original variable and its corresponding (linked) fuzzy term, respectively, whereas a state is represented by a term with functor state/2.
-We have implemented predicates for manipulating such kind of code at a very low level in order to unify expressions, compose substitutions, apply admisible/interpretive steps, etc...
+We have implemented predicates for manipulating such kind of code at a very low level in order to unify expressions, compose substitutions, apply admisible/interpretive steps, etc.

-Looking again to the darked part of Figure 3, observe in the FLOPER's goal menu the "tree" and "depth" options, which are useful for tracing execution trees and fixing the maximum length allowed for their branches (initially 3), respectively.
-Working with these options is crucial when the "run" choice fails: remember that this last option is based on the generation of pure logic SLD-derivations which might fall in loop or directly fail in some cases as the experiments of [21] show, in contrast with the traces (based on finite, non-failed, admissible derivations) that the "tree" option displays.
-As we are going to illustrate in what follows, the system displays states on different lines, appropriately indented to distinguish the proper relationship -parent/child/grandchild...-among nodes on unfolding trees.
-Each node contains an state (composed by the corresponding goal and substitution) preceded by the number of the program rule used by the admissible step leading to it (root nodes always labeled with the virtual, non existing rule R0).
+Looking again to the darked part of Figure 2, observe in the FLOPER's goal menu the "tree" and "depth" options, which are useful for tracing execution trees and fixing the maximum length allowed for their branches (initially 3), respectively.
+Working with these options is crucial when the "run" choice fails: remember that this last option is based on the generation of pure logic SLDderivations which might fall in loop or directly fail in some cases as the experiments of [23] show, in contrast with the traces (based on finite, non-failed, admissible derivations) that the "tree" option displays.
+As the topmiddle of Figure 2 illustrates, the system displays states on different lines, appropriately indented to distinguish the proper relationship -parent/child/grandchild...- among nodes on unfolding trees.

-Strongly related with these last options, the "ismode" choice showed at the bottom of Figure 3, decides among three levels of detail when visualizing the interpretive phase performed during the generation of "unfolding trees".
-It is important to remark that together with the possibility of introducing multi-adjoint lattices, it represents our last record achieved in the development of the FLOPER tool.
-When the user selects such choice, three options are offered:
+Strongly related with these last options, the "ismode" choice decides among three levels of detail when visualizing the interpretive phase performed during the generation of "unfolding trees".
+So, whereas and

-• "Large" means to obtain the final result in one go.
-For instance, for our running example (with the second notion of "average") FLOPER draws:
+- "Large" means to obtain the final result in one go, - "Medium" implements the notion of "interpretive step" according Definition 2.4 [10]